-Throughput - the fastest rate at which the number of test frames transmitted by the DUT is equal to the number of test frames sent to it by the test equipment.1 imum interframe gap is sent to $\mathrm{DUT^2}$ (fig. 5.1 3).
+Throughput - the fastest rate at which the number of test frames transmitted by the DUT is equal to the number of test frames sent to it by the test equipment.

+When measuring the throughput, specific number of frames with minimum interframe gap is sent to $\mathrm{DUT^2}$ (fig. 5.1 ).
 Then, the analyzer counts the frames that are transmitted by the DUT.
 If the fewer frames are received than transmitted, the interframe gap is increased and the test reruns.